-\In the Acknowledgement section of the article it is mentioned that Springfield Nutraceuticals B.V., Oud-Beijerland, the Netherlands, supplied the cranberry and placebo capsules.
-According to the internet this company sells Cranaxil cranberry concentrate (36:1) which contains the whole cranberry berry - flesh, peel, seed and juice.
+The acknowledgement section of the article mentions the company that supplied the cranberry and placebo capsules.
+According to the internet this company sells a cranberry concentrate (36:1) which contains the whole cranberry fruit - flesh, peel, seed and juice.

-Burleigh et al (2013) conducted an observational study determine if consumption of sweetened, dried cranberries (SDC) decreases recurrent UTIs and whether this intervention would alter the heterogeneity, virulence factor (VF) profiles, or numbers of intestinal E. coli.
-Twenty women with recurrent UTIs were enrolled in the trial and consumed one serving of SDC daily for two weeks.
-Clinical efficacy was determined by two criteria, a decrease in the six-month UTI rates pre- and post-consumption and increased time until the first UTI since beginning the study.
+Burleigh et al. (2013) conducted an observational study determine if consumption of sweetened, dried cranberries (SDC) decreases recurrent UTIs and whether this intervention would alter the heterogeneity, virulence factor (VF) profiles, or numbers of intestinal E. coli.
+Twenty women with recurrent UTIs were enrolled in the trial and consumed one serving of SDC daily for 2 weeks.
+Clinical efficacy was determined by 2 criteria, a decrease in the 6-month UTI rates pre- and post-consumption and increased time until the first UTI since beginning the study.
 Strain heterogeneity and virulence factor profiles of intestinal E. coli isolated from rectal swabs were determined by DNA fingerprinting and multiplex PCR, respectively.
 The numbers of intestinal E. coli eluted from rectal swabs pre- and post-consumption were also quantified.

-Over one-half of the patients did not experience a UTI within six months of SDC consumption, and the mean UTI rate per six months decreased significantly.
-Kaplan-Meier analysis of infection incidence in women consuming SDC compared to patients in a previous control group showed a significant reduction in time until first UTI within six months.
+Over 1-half of the patients did not experience a UTI within 6 months of SDC consumption, and the mean UTI rate per 6 months decreased significantly.
+Kaplan-Meier analysis of infection incidence in women consuming SDC compared to patients in a previous control group showed a significant reduction in time until first UTI within 6 months.
 The heterogeneity, VF profiles, and prevalence of intestinal E. coli strains were not significantly different after cranberry consumption.
 According to the authors, results of this study indicate a beneficial effect from consuming SDC to reduce the number of UTIs in susceptible women.
 Because there were no changes in the heterogeneity or VF profiles of E. coli, additional studies are needed to determine the mechanism of action of SDC for reduction of UTIs.